Contraceptive injections contain a progestogen hormone which is similar to the natural progesterone produced by the ovaries.

 - a close family history of osteoporosis

-- certain medical conditions affecting the liver, thyroid and digestive system
+- certain medical conditions affecting the thyroid and digestive system.

-You can help to make your bones healthier by doing regular weight-bearing exercise such as running and walking, eating a healthy diet with enough calcium and vitamin D, and cutting down on drinking alcohol and smoking.
+You can help to make your bones healthier by doing regular weight-bearing exercise such as running and walking, eating a healthy diet with enough calcium and vitamin D, cutting down on drinking alcohol, and stopping smoking.

-The National Osteoporosis Society website can give you more information.
+The Royal Osteoporosis Society website can give you more information.

 Should I have my bones scanned before I start a contraceptive injection?